ga-wdi-lessons/rails-sessions-flash-validations-errors/readme.md

 ## Learning Objectives

+- Explain the purpose of sessions in Rails
 - Explain the purpose of `flash` in Rails
 - Compare and contrast `flash[:notice]` and `flash[:alert]`
 - List three ActiveRecord methods that trigger validations